-Kiwifruit is a premiere source of the antioxidant vitamin C for improving cardiovascular health.
-These delicious fruit, actually a large berry, also have a delicious tangy sweetness that really adds to the flavor of this avocado, ginger and kiwi smoothie for cardiovascular health.
+Kiwi is a premiere source of the antioxidant vitamin C for improving cardiovascular health.
+These delicious fruit, actually a large berry, also have a tangy sweetness that really adds to the flavor of this avocado, ginger and kiwi smoothie for cardiovascular health.

 If you need more sweetness you can add a couple of drops of stevia.
 One of the best things you can do for both your waistline and overall health though is to train your taste buds to not need everything you eat and drink to be so sweet.

-Ginger is a potent herb that is known to improve cardiovascular circulation and is often recommended for regulating blood pressure, lowering LDL cholesterol regulation, and maintaining good heart health in general.
+Ginger is a potent herb that is known to improve circulation and is often recommended for regulating blood pressure, lowering LDL cholesterol and maintaining good heart health in general.

 Studies have shown it is particularly good at preventing LDL cholesterol oxidation, one potential cause of heart disease.

-It can also help lower blood pressure and prevent hypertension, though people on blood pressure medications should discuss using larger amounts of fresh ginger, like that suggested in this spinach avocado smoothie.
+It can also help lower blood pressure and prevent hypertension.
+Though people on blood pressure medications should discuss using larger amounts of the herb, like that suggested in this avocado, turmeric and ginger smoothie recipe.

-Admittedly, a spice usually found in Indian curries isn’t the most obvious smoothie ingredient, but the heart benefits of turmeric are impressive.
-With the other strong flavors in this recipe you won’t taste it, though it can tend to tinge this otherwise green smoothie a little orange.
+A spice usually found in Indian curries isn’t the most obvious smoothie ingredient but the heart benefits of turmeric are impressive.
+With the other strong flavors in this recipe you won’t taste it, though it will tinge this otherwise green smoothie a little orange.

 Turmeric contains curcumin, a compound proven to prevent LDL cholesterol oxidation, thus reducing your risk of plaque building up in arteries and heart disease.

 Studies have also found that curcumin reduces the progression of atherosclerosis, the hardening of the arteries often seen as a precursor to heart attacks and strokes.

-Whenever you use turmeric, try and have it with some form of health fats, like the avocado and coconut milk recommended for this smoothie recipe.
+Whenever you use turmeric try and have it with some form of health fats, like the avocado and coconut milk in this smoothie recipe.
 The curcumin and many other beneficial nutrients in it are fat soluble and won’t be properly absorbed without it.